 Her experience in curriculum design solidified her passion for teaching and in 2015 she completed her Masters in Medical Education and Leadership at the University of New England.
 Areas of pedagogical and scholarly interest include reflective writing to improve clinical judgment, best practices in global pharmacy education, and the influence of workforce demands on curriculum design.
 In 2017 she became a tenured, associate professor in the Pharmacy Practice Department.
-She brings her passion for teaching and faculty development to her position as interim director for the Center for Enrichment of Teaching and Learning.
+She brings her passion for teaching and faculty development to her position as interim director for the Center for Excellence in Teaching and Learning.

 In her free time, she enjoys spending time hiking with her husband and two dogs, biking, and competing in triathlons.